ord-premise/metadata-batteries/README.md

 ## Achievements
-This repository contains all the files needed for creating provenance of a coin cell battery.
+This repository contains all the files needed for creating a digital twin of a coin cell battery in JSON-LD format.

 ## External links
 [JSONcrack](https://jsoncrack.com/): Great visualization tool for visualizing JSON-LD.